 Concourse E - International Terminal

-It has 5 gates: E1, E3, E4, E6 and E8, and is located on the upper level.
-It is known as the International Terminal, where all international arrivals are handled, but officially its name is Governor William Donald Schaefer International Terminal.
-The airlines that operate in the terminal are British Airways, Condor, Copa Airlines, Icelandair, Play and Southwest Airlines.
-It barely has a press stand and a restaurant, since it is directly connected to Concourse D, where passengers will find a large variety of shops and food.
-British Airways has a VIP lounge in Concourse E (Chesapeake Club Lounge).
-And on the lower level of Arrivals, near baggage claim carousel 14, there is a USO room (exclusively for military personnel).
+It has 5 gates (E1, E3, E4, E6 and E8) and is located on the upper level.
+It is known as the International Terminal, since all international arrivals are handled here, but officially its name is Governor William Donald Schaefer International Terminal.
+It has only one newsstand and one restaurant, as it is directly connected to concourse D, where passengers will find a wide variety of stores and food.
+British Airways has a lounge in this concourse (Chesapeake Club Lounge).
+On the lower arrivals level, near baggage claim carousel 14, there is a USO lounge (exclusively for military personnel).

 Connection between Terminals

-The connection between the lobbies is pedestrian.
-Passengers must walk from the main terminal to its concourse, and if connecting between concourses A/B/C and concourses D/E, they must go through security again.
-BWI promotes its cardio walking trails around the airport (with defibrillators en route) and has two 1 km (0.6 miles) routes: 1 from either end of the main terminal and 1 that runs the entire length of Terminal A to Terminal B.
+The connection between the concourses is pedestrian.
+Passengers must walk from the main terminal to their concourse, and if connecting between Concourses A/B/C and Concourses D/E, they must walk back through security.
+BWI promotes its cardio walking trails around the airport (with defibrillators en route) and has 2 1-kilometer routes (about a 20-minute walk): the Terminal Loop is a circuit along the public side of the upper level (the area with white flooring before the security checkpoints), from the end of Concourse A to the end of Concourse E; while the Concourse A/B Loop runs through the secure area of Concourses A and B.